AdityaRaj0001/web3/README.md

 ## Resources

-The `resources` directory includes additional links and recommended reading materials that I found helpful during my learning journey:
+The `resources` directory includes additional links and recommended reading materials that I found helpful while going through each topic lessons:

-- **links.md**: A compilation of useful links related to Web3.
+- **Blockchain_Basics.md**: Questions and answers for Lessons on Blockchain Basics
-- **books.md**: Recommended books for further reading on Web3 technologies.
+- ...
 - **Cyfrin Updraft**: Check out the [Cyfrin Updraft Courses on web3](https://updraft.cyfrin.io/courses) for comprehensive lessons on Web3!

 ## Contributing